 - i.
-Loaned pumps are to be returned to WIC clinic by participant after use. - i.
-Electric pump motor must be returned by the participant when finished using for her work or school separation. - ii.
-Kit, extra storage bottles, tote and ice block should be kept by the participant. - XXXI.
+Electric pump motor tote and ice block must be returned by the participant when finished using for her work or school separation. - ii.
+Kit. and extra storage bottles, tote and ice block should be kept by the participant. - iii.
+Tote and/or ice block must be sanitized before issuance and if they are in poor condition, replacement should be used for the next loan.

+xxviii.xxix.
 Procedures for Single-User Electric Breast Pump.

 Single-user electric breast pumps may be provided to WIC breastfeeding mothers who are breastfeeding their infants any amount.
 The infant needs to have breastfeeding well established and has demonstrated adequate growth.
 The purpose of this type of pump issuance is to help breastfeeding participants maintain their established milk supply while continuing to breastfeed upon return to work and/or school.
-The single user breast pump is not designed for high-risk infants such as those who are premature, have cleft lip/palate, FTT, and hospitalized moms/infants. - a.
+The single user breast pump is not designed for high riskhigh-risk infants such as those who are premature, have cleft lip/palate, FTT, and hospitalized moms/infants.

+- a.
+Participants who receive these pumps must sign a release form indicating that they plan to breastfeed for at least the first year of their infant's life. - b.
 Issuing Single-User Electric Breast Pumps. - i.
-Issue pump in VISION - ii.
-Provide Breast pump or aid agreement and information form, collect signature in VISION - iii.
-Documentation should be done in the Nutrition Education screen which includes: - Nutrition Education Covered: Instructions for BF Equip/Pump/Aids - 2.
-Pamphlets Provided: Breast pump or aid agreement and information. - iv.
-Make a plan to follow up at 2 weeks after issuance.
-Document contact in the Comments/Alerts section in VISION.
-Only peer counselors can document in BFPC Documentation screen. - v.
-Infant formula cannot be denied to participants if there is a change in breastfeeding frequency. - b.
+Complete and sign Single User Pump Release form - ii.
+Scan into participant's record in VISION - iii.
+Issue pump in VISION - iv.
+Provide Breast Pump/Aid Loan Agreement form, collect signature in VISION - v.
+Make plan for follow up at 2 weeks after issuance - vi.
+Infant formula cannot be denied to participants when there is a change in the range of breastfeeding frequency. - c.
 At health fairs and WIC outreach events, the public may be informed that Single-user electric breast pumps are available from WIC.

-XXXII.
+xxix.xxx.
 Reducing Liability.